yiemwa123/starter-hugo-academic/content/project/Movie Catalog/index.md

 __Other Info__: Class Project for Intermediate Design and Programming for the Web

-_Note: Please don't delete movies or tags when playing around with the website; otherwise I'll have to go back and add the information again_
+_Note: Please don't delete movies or tags when playing around with the website; otherwise I'll have to go back and add the information again._

 ### Requirements for this assignment
 * Design and implement an online photo gallery in PHP